New Hampshire landscaping professional maintaining a residential garden with proper licensing

 New Hampshire Pesticide Applicator Requirements and FAQs

-These requirements make sure landscapers aren’t just green-thumbed but also pesticide-savvy, especially when it comes to safety and the environment.
+These requirements make sure landscapers aren’t just green-thumbed but also pesticide-savvy, especially when it comes to safety and the environment, which is essential for New Hampshire landscaping.

 c.
 Certification: NHLA Certified Landscape Professional (NHCLP)

 While not a government license, the NHLA Certified Landscape Professional (NHCLP) is a respected certification from the New Hampshire Landscape Association.
-It’s optional, but highly valuable for credibility.
+It’s optional, but highly valuable for credibility in lawn care in New Hampshire.

 To earn NHCLP, you need to keep in mind certain guidelines: